 In the modern British workplace, you can't be fired or discriminated against in any way on the grounds that you're HIV positive.
-That would be a criminal offense.
-Notifying your employer isn't a legal requirement, but if you do chose to disclose your status and are met with anything other than support, confidentiality, and reasonable adjustments, then your employer has almost certainly broken the law.
+That would be a criminal offence.
+Notifying your employer isn't a legal requirement, but if you do chose to disclose your status and are met with anything other than support, confidentiality and reasonable adjustments, then your employer has almost certainly broken the law.

-Part of the Equalities Act 2010 was created to lessen its impact in employment and ensure disclosure wouldn't jeopardize careers or future opportunities.
-Under the legislature, people with HIV cannot be treated less favorably under any circumstances.
+Part of the Equalities Act 2010 was created to lessen its impact in employment and ensure disclosure wouldn't jeopardise careers or future opportunities.
+Under the legislature, people with HIV cannot be treated less favourably under any circumstances.
 But thanks to the stigma and misunderstanding surrounding HIV, some have found it wholly ineffectual.

 Had Shaun* stayed silent about his own diagnosis, he wouldn't be fighting to save his career.
 "I have felt over the past two years that they were looking for ways to get me," he says.
 For the last six years, Shaun has worked in the insurance department of a FTSE 100 British supermarket chain and has asked for anonymity as the situation is ongoing.

 He received his diagnosis one Monday lunchtime in September of 2013.
-Disorientated, he returned to work the following morning, but by 9:30 AM, he found himself coerced into a meeting room while human resources tried to determine the cause of his visible distress.
-Despite his best efforts to resist disclosing his status—one he had barely begun to come to terms with—he was told he would be sent home if he refused to explain his discomfort.
+Disorientated, he returned to work the following morning, but by 09:30 he found himself coerced into a meeting room while human resources tried to determine the cause of his visible distress.
+Despite his best efforts to resist disclosing his status – one he had barely begun to come to terms with – he was told he would be sent home if he refused to explain his discomfort.